LuxLang/lux/documentation/book/the_lux_programming_language/index.md

 * [Chapter 16: Testing](chapter_16.md)
 	_Where you will learn how to avoid annoying bug reports._
 * [Chapter 17: Cross-platform Lux](chapter_17.md)
-	_Where you will sail to exotic foreign platforms on the S.S.
+	_Where you will sail to exotic foreign platforms aboard the S.S.
 Lux._
 * [Chapter 18: Extensions](chapter_18.md)
 	_Where you will teach new tricks to an old compiler._
 * [Conclusion](conclusion.md)